jessebrumley/atlas-cinema-guru/README.md

 ![](./images/task-2-a.png)

 ### Getting Started
+- Visit this app at https://atlas-cinema-guru-six.vercel.app/
+- Or run it locally:
 - Run `npm install` to install dependencies
 - Run `npm run dev` to start the dev server
 - Open http://localhost:3000 in a browser